openjs-foundation/cross-project-council/proposals/stage-1/COLLAB_SUMMIT/README.md

 * numbers of attendees at the Summit.
 The one in Berlin/Europe 2019 has 70 people attending.
-* number of projects partecipating in the summit.
+* number of projects participating in the summit.
 * number of decisions made / problems solved.

 ## Why this proposal is important